hakerdefo/pmiab/README.md

 # pmiab

-pmiab (Poor Man's Internet Ad Blocker) is a simple bash script that blocks ads and other unwanted nasty stuff and makes surfing the ocean of internet faster, better and safer experience. pmiab does this with the help of hosts file.
-Using hosts file to block ads has several distinct advantages over other ad blocking methods.
+pmiab (Poor Man's Internet Ad Blocker) is a simple bash script that blocks ads and other unwanted nasty stuff and makes surfing the ocean of Internet faster, better and safer experience. pmiab does this with the help of hosts file.
+Using hosts file to block ads has several distinct advantages over other ad-blocking methods.

 ### Advantages :
  - No need to install and run any other applications.
  - Saves CPU, RAM and bandwidth.
  - Blocks IP calls on any port.
- - Faster webpage loading.
+ - Faster web-page loading.
  - Enhances your privacy & security.
  - Hosts file can be edited in any text editor.
  - Works with any and every browser.

 ### How does pmiab work?
-pmiab downloads adblocking hosts files from the following four sources,
+pmiab downloads ad-blocking hosts files from the following four sources,

 1. [winhelp2002.mvps.org]
 2. [hosts-file.net]